York-SDCNLab/IILFM/README.md

 ```cd IILFM```<br>
 ```catkin build```<br>
 <br>
 Modify the ```yorktag.launch``` in ~/IILFM/src/yorkapriltag/launch according to your LiDAR model (e.g. rostopic, angular resolutions, and so on) and the employed tag family.
-Then modify the ``config.yaml`` in ~/IILFM/src/yorkapriltag/resources based on your setup.
+Then modify the ``config.yaml`` in ~/IILFM/src/yorkapriltag/resources based on your setup (define the locations of the vertices with respect to the world coordinate system).
 Otherwise, the outputted pose is meaningless.
 Afterward, run <br>
 ```source ./devel/setup.bash```<br>
 ```roslaunch yorkapriltag yorktag.launch```<br>
 Open a new terminal in ~/IILFM/src/yorkapriltag/resources and run <br>